 A beneficial conversion feature ("BCF") is recorded when the consideration allocated to a convertible security, divided by the number of common shares into which the security converts, is below the fair value of the common stock at the commitment date.
-The Company's common stock price on the date of the Investment Agreement was \$0.13 per share, which was equal to the conversion price of the Series B Preferred Stock.
-As the Investment Agreement included certain conditions for closing, the commitment date for the Investment was deemed to be the date the Series B Preferred Stock was issued.
-On September 25, 2012, the closing date of the Investment, the Company's common stock price had increased to \$0.59 per share.
-As a result of the increase in the Company's common stock price between the date of the Investment Agreement and the closing of the Investment, the Company recognized a BCF.
+The Company's common stock price on the date of the Series B Investment Agreement was \$0.13 per share, which was equal to the Series B Conversion Price.
+As the Series B Investment Agreement included certain conditions for closing, the commitment date for the Investment was deemed to be the date the shares of Series B Preferred Stock was issued.
+On September 25, 2012, the closing date of the Series B Investment, the Company's common stock price had increased to \$0.59 per share.
+As a result of the increase in the Company's common stock price between the date of the Series B Investment Agreement and the closing of the Series B Investment, the Company recognized a BCF.
 The value of the BCF is limited to the basis that is initially allocated to the convertible security.
 The Company received cash proceeds, net of transaction costs, totaling \$5,195,225 for the Series B Preferred Stock.
 The Company allocated the entire net proceeds of \$5,195,225 to the BCF, which was initially recorded in additional paid-in capital.
 The BCF was treated as a deemed dividend on the Series B Preferred Stock and was accreted to the Series B Preferred Stock using the effective interest method through the date of earliest conversion.
 As the Series B Preferred Stock is immediately convertible, the Company included a deduction of \$5,195,225 in determining loss per share for the year ended December 31, 2012.
-The aforementioned deemed dividend had no impact on the Company's Stockholders' Equity.
+The aforementioned deemed dividend had no impact on the Company's stockholders' equity.

-The rules of The NASDAQ Stock Market ("NASDAQ") would have normally required that Revolution's stockholders approve the Investment prior to closing the transactions contemplated by the Investment Agreement.
-However, NASDAQ granted Revolution an exception from this stockholder voting requirement under Listing Rule 5635(f), which provides that an exception may be granted when (i) the delay in securing stockholder approval would seriously jeopardize the financial viability of the enterprise and (ii) reliance on such exception has been expressly approved by the audit committee of the board of directors comprised solely of independent, disinterested directors.
-NASDAQ also has granted Revolution an exception from the voting rights requirements of Listing Rule 5640 and IM-5640 with respect to the transactions contemplated by the Investment Agreement.
+The rules of The NASDAQ Stock Market ("NASDAQ") would have normally required that the Company's stockholders approve the Series B Investment prior to closing the transactions contemplated by the Investment Agreement.
+However, NASDAQ granted the Company an exception from this stockholder voting requirement under Listing Rule 5635(f), which provides that an exception may be granted when (i) the delay in securing stockholder approval would seriously jeopardize the financial viability of the enterprise and (ii) reliance on such exception has been expressly approved by the audit committee of the board of directors (the "Board") comprised solely of independent, disinterested directors.
+NASDAQ also granted the Company an exception from the voting rights requirements of Listing Rule 5640 and IM-5640 with respect to the transactions contemplated by the Series B Investment Agreement.

-Series C Preferred Stock - The Company has designated 25,000 shares of preferred stock as Series C Convertible Preferred Stock.
+Series C Preferred Stock - The Company has designated 25,000 shares of preferred stock as Series C Senior Convertible Preferred Stock, par value \$0.001 per share (the "Series C Preferred Stock").

-On December 20, 2012, the Company entered into a second Investment Agreement (the "Second Investment Agreement") with RVL, and closed the transactions contemplated by the Second Investment Agreement (the "Investment Closing").
-The Company issued to RVL 10,000 shares of the Company's newly-created Series C Convertible Preferred Stock, \$.001 par value per share (the "Series C Preferred Stock") for cash of \$10 million (the "Second Investment").
-The proceeds from the Second Investment were used to fund the Seesmart acquisition (Note 2), to pay fees and expenses in connection with the Second Investment Agreement and the Seesmart Merger Agreement, and for working capital purposes.
+On December 20, 2012, the Company entered into an investment agreement (the "Series C Investment Agreement") with RVL, and closed the transactions contemplated by the Seriec C Investment (the "Series C Investment").
+The Company issued to RVL 10,000 shares of the Series C Preferred Stock, for cash of \$10 million (the "Series C Investment").
+The proceeds from the Series C Investment were used to fund the Seesmart acquisition (Note 2), to pay fees and expenses in connection with the Series C Investment Agreement and the Seesmart Merger Agreement, and for working capital purposes.